Data Science with R

-The eoda R Academy is the modular training program for R that deals with the various possibilities of the free programming language in a comprehensive and practice-oriented way.
-The training offer of the R Academy ranges from beginner courses to courses for advanced R users and from data management to the visualization of results.
+Welcome to our modular training program for R that deals with the various possibilities of the free programming language in a comprehensive and practice-oriented way.
+The training offer ranges from beginner courses to courses for advanced R users and from data management to the visualization of results.

 Our R trainings for companies, universities and graduate centers are evaluated regularly and rated very highly.
-More than 1,000 satisfied participants speak for the quality of the eoda R Academy.
+More than 1,500 satisfied participants speak for the quality of our training program.
 You too can profit from the high-quality course material and the ideal learning environment in small groups with a maximum of eight participants.

-On-site in your company or university or via web conferencing – with the R Academy you can be sure to obtain the right know-how for achieving the maximum benefit of using R. Our on-site trainings can be assembled according to individual requirements and adjusted to your needs.
+On-site in your company or university – with us you can be sure to obtain the right know-how for achieving the maximum benefit of using R. Our on-site trainings can be assembled according to individual requirements and adjusted to your needs.

 Become an R expert with the eoda R Academy.